rust-lang/rfcs/active/0000-remove-drop-flag-and-zeroing.md

 ## Do this, but add support for variant-predicated drop-obligations

-In "match expressions and enum variants" above, this RFC proposed a rule that if any arm in a match consumes the input via `move`, then every arm in the match must consume the input (by the end of its body).
+In "match expressions and enum variants" above, this RFC proposed the match-arm rule that if any arm in a match consumes the input via `move`, then every arm in the match must consume the input (by the end of its body).